hazevt04/fibonacci_fractal/README.md

 ```bash
 find . -iname *.h -o -iname *.c -o -iname *.hpp -o -iname *.cpp | xargs -clang-format -style=file -fallback-style=none -i
 ```

+# Note About the Viewing Resulting Image
+The fibonacci fractal starts at the bottom left corner of the image.
+You might have to scroll your image viewer and zoom in to see the result.